Buying your council home

 - you're not a secure (long-term) tenant

-- the property isn't your main home
+- the property is not your main home

 - the property has been specifically adapted for the disabled or elderly